harshwadhwani-10/CodeCrafters-WriteStack/FUTURE_IMPLEMENTATIONS.md

-# Future Implementations for BlogHub - Interview Response
+# Future Implementations for WriteStack - Interview Response

 ## Short Answer (30-60 seconds)

-There are several directions I'd take BlogHub next, depending on user needs.
+There are several directions I'd take WriteStack next, depending on user needs.
 First, I'd add social features like following other writers, so users can build audiences and discover content from creators they like.
 I'd implement a tagging system alongside categories for better content discovery, and advanced search with filters for date, popularity, and author.

 On the technical side, I'd integrate WebSockets for real-time notifications instead of polling, implement Redis caching to improve performance as the platform scales, and add SEO optimizations like meta tags and sitemaps.
 I'd also build analytics for blog authors so they can see views, engagement rates, and reader demographics.